maggie980000/FYP-code/README.md

 ### Comparison between user segments identified from different static data sources
-We use covariates beyond actors and directors such as genres and countries to compare the underlying factors shaping the segments identified from different static data sources, i.e. network, covariates, or both.
+We use covariates beyond actors and directors such as genres and countries to validate the underlying factors shaping the segments identified from different static data sources, i.e. network, covariates, or both.
 Inspired by this [paper](https://github.com/maggie980000/FYP-code/blob/main/references/2018-AOAS-text_with_graph_facebook.pdf), in [Figure 2](https://github.com/user-attachments/assets/786c4a16-2bc9-4a16-b0ff-69aea15806cb), we provide data-driven evidence for the region and genre-centered structures of 3 distinct segmentation.